Baddum/SQL418/README.md

 // SELECT * FROM table WHERE id = 39;
 ```

-You can override a defined part of a SQL request.<br>
+You can override a defined part of a request.<br>
 An example to change the selected fields:

 ```php